uviclibraries/rstudio/tidyverse-data-B.md

 We can also select a set of columns

-- for example those whose names begin with a common string of characters.
+- e.g. columns whose names begin with a common string of characters.

 - This will return a subset of our table, not necessarily a single vector

 In our dataset, multiple column names begin with “Product”.
-We want to see only the data in columns whose names begin with “Product.”
+We want to see only the data of columns whose names begin with “Product.”

 <br>